salesforce/botsim/docs/advanced_usage.rst

 1. Refer to bot plaform or design documents or APIs of the platform to study how bot conversations are designed.
 Useful information includes

-  - How user information is requested by bots in the bot design data
+  - How user information is elicited by bots in the bot design data
   - Relationship between bot messages and  actions for associating bot messages with dialog actions (request/inform)
   - What and how entities are requested in the bot messages.
 Together with the actions, a dialog act map entry can be inferred from the bot messages (e.g., request_Email)